weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 # Conclusion

-You've seen how to automate continuous delivery while maintaining best practices, and storing Kubernetes manifests in version control, with Weave Flux.
+You've seen how to automate continuous delivery while maintaining best practices by storing Kubernetes manifests in version control with Weave Flux.

-Developers now only have to be able to push to `git` to deploy changes to your Kubernetes clusters.
+Developers on your team can now push to `git` to deploy code changes to your Kubernetes clusters.

 See the [Flux README](https://github.com/weaveworks/flux) and `fluxctl --help` for more details on other commands.